eggplant parmesan “meatballs”

 2. Place the olive oil in a large nonstick skillet over medium heat.
 When hot, add the minced garlic and saute for 2 to 3 minutes until translucent.
 Add the eggplant and 1/4 cup water.
 Season with the salt & pepper and cook, covered, stirring occasionally until tender, 10 to 12 minutes.
 Transfer to the bowl of a food processor and pulse a few times.
 Do not puree.

 3. Transfer to a large bowl.
-Add the panko breadcrumbs, parmesan cheese, chopped herbs, and beaten egg to the eggplant.
+Add the breadcrumbs, parmesan cheese, chopped herbs, and beaten egg to the eggplant.
 Season to taste with additional salt & pepper, if desired.

 4. Form the eggplant mixture into 20 to 24 balls, each weighing about 1 ounce, rolling tightly and transfer them to the prepared baking sheet.
 Bake until firm and browned, about 20 to 25 minutes.